Frequently Asked Questions

 (Label everything and bring a big enough bag to fit it all!):

-· Old sneakers are recommended for footwear.
+· Sneakers are required for footwear.
+We recommend old ones because they may get dirty.
 No open-toed shoes are allowed!
 Trust us; your child does not want to wear them running around in the woods.

 · Water – lots and filled with ice on hot days

-· Lunch (if bringing a hot dog then make sure to also have a back-up non-cooking lunch in case there is no campfire or the food falls in) (EA: do NOT bring uncooked food since EA eats lunch at various locations while adventuring and there is not always a campfire available)
+· Snacks and Lunch (Tom Denney: if bringing a hot dog then make sure to bring two and also have a back-up non-cooking lunch in case there is no campfire or the food falls in it) (Eco Adventures: do NOT bring uncooked food since EA eats lunch at various locations while adventuring and there is not always a campfire available)

-· Small trash bag for personal garbage since we are in conservation land and it is a carry in/carry out policy
+· Small trash bag for personal garbage since we are on conservation land and it is a carry in/carry out policy

 · Hand sanitizer/antibacterial wipes

-· Swimsuit and towel – swimming is a choice for Tom Denney campers, so bring if you want to swim (the other choices at this time are running games or arts & crafts).
-Eco Adventures campers should bring them every day since there are many EA water activities - and they should wear their suit to camp on Monday morning and bring a change of clothes)
+· Swimsuit & towel – Tom Denney: Bring if you think you want to swim during free choice – other options are running games or arts & crafts.
+Eco Adventures: Bring every day because there are many EA water activities and wear your swimsuit to camp on Monday for the swim test and bring a change of clothes for after.

-· Crocs or something like them are allowed for campers who intend to swim when they walk down to the waterfront for free choice (and all EA campers since there are many water activities).
+· Crocs or something like them are allowed for campers who intend to swim.
 This is the only time they are allowed (otherwise it is sneakers).
 No open-toed shoes are allowed (no flip flops, slides, etc.).

 · Raingear and warm clothes if necessary due to weather